Information for New Students

 Students are responsible for reviewing and understanding Policy 60, which is Ryerson’s policy on academic integrity.
 The Academic Integrity Office (AIO) seeks to promote a culture of integrity and educational excellence at Ryerson by informing, inspiring and educating the members of our community on matters related to academic integrity and misconduct.
 Please visit the AIO’s web site, https://www.ryerson.ca/academicintegrity/, for information, resources, tutorials and more.

-Located in the Student Learning Centre building, Student Learning Support (SLS) is a group of services and programs aimed at helping students engage more effectively in their academic studies.
-SLS teaches essential academic skills and study techniques that help students to more effectively express their intelligence, apply their knowledge and communicate their ideas.
+Located in the Student Learning Centre building, Student Life and Learning Support (SLLS) is a group of services and programs aimed at helping students engage more effectively in their academic studies.
+SLLS teaches essential academic skills and study techniques that help students to more effectively express their intelligence, apply their knowledge and communicate their ideas.

-Support areas include: Academic Accommodation Support; English Language Support; Graduate Student Support; Math Support; Study Skills and Transition Support; and the Writing Centre.
+Support areas include: Writing and Language Support; Graduate Student Support; Study Skills and Transition Support; and Math Support.

-Please visit the Student Learning Support web site, https://www.ryerson.ca/studentlearningsupport/, for more information.
+Please visit the Student Life and Learning Support web site, https://www.ryerson.ca/student-life-and-learning/learning-support/, for more information.

 Ryerson’s International Student Support (ISS) team works to foster a sense of belonging and community for all students who are new to Canada as well as for those students seeking a global experience on campus.